 - ⅔ cup sweet pickle relish

-- 2 Tbsp Dijon mustard
+- 2 tablespoon Dijon mustard

-- 2 Tbsp minced celery
+- 2 tablespoon minced celery

-- 1 Tbsp minced sweet onion
+- 1 tablespoon minced sweet onion

-- 1 tsp honey
+- 1 teaspoon honey

-- 1 tsp onion powder
+- 1 teaspoon onion powder

-- ½ tsp lemon pepper
+- ½ teaspoon lemon pepper

-- ½ tsp garlic powder
+- ½ teaspoon granulated galric or garlic powder

-- ½ tsp garlic salt
+- ½ teaspoon garlic salt

-- 2 lb ham, coarsely ground
+- 2 lb ham coarsely ground

-- 3 large hard boiled eggs, chopped
+- 3 large hard boiled eggs chopped

-- Buns and lettuce, crackers or celery ribs for serving
+- Buns and lettuce crackers or celery ribs for serving

 - In a medium size mixing bowl whisk together the mayonnaise, sweet pickle relish, Dijon, celery, onion, Dijon, honey, onion powder, lemon pepper, garlic powder and garlic salt.